 The Cycladic island of Milos is famed as the place where the Venus de Milo was unearthed, but it has much, much more to offer.
 (And of course Venus now resides in the Louvre, no longer on Milos.)
 After hectic

-Sifnos was sure a welcome change after the throngs of tourists on Mykonos.
-Arriving into its harbour town of Kamares is the classic Greek island experience; beautiful blue water, a couple of fishing boats bobbing at anchor, a beach at
+Sunday, May 10, 2026 – Mykonos, Sifnos Sifnos was sure a welcome change after the throngs of tourists on Mykonos.
+Arriving into its harbour town of Kamares is the classic Greek island experience; beautiful blue water, a couple of fishing

-We arrived on Mykonos in the late afternoon after a full day of travel from Nafplio.
-As mentioned in our Nafplio post, it rained throughout our travel day but the rain stopped on Mykonos about 5 minutes before we jumped
+Friday, May 8, 2026 – Nafplio, transit ATH, Mykonos We arrived on Mykonos in the late afternoon after a full day of travel by car and plane from Nafplio.
+As mentioned in our Nafplio post, it rained throughout our travel

 To see some of the major archaeological sites of the Peloponnese Peninsula (Ancient Corinth, Mycenae, and Epidaurus) we based ourselves in the coastal city of Nafplio for 4 nights.
 It would have been possible to see them all in one